 Financial risk tolerance serves as a guidepost to investment and capital allocation.
 An expectation that management will be committed to sustaining an improved credit profile is often necessary to support an upgrade.
-For example, we may not upgrade a company that has built flexibility within its rating category if we believe the company will use that flexibility to fund a strategic acquisition, cash distribution to shareholders, spin-off or other leveraging transaction.
+For example, we may not upgrade the ratings of a company that has built flexibility within its rating category if we believe the company will use that flexibility to fund a strategic acquisition, cash distribution to shareholders, spin-off or other leveraging transaction.
 Conversely, a company's credit rating may be better able to withstand a moderate leveraging event if management places a high priority on returning credit metrics to pre-transaction levels and has consistently demonstrated the commitment to do so through prior actions.
-Liquidity management is an important aspect of overall risk management and can provide insight into risk tolerance.
+Liquidity management4 is an important aspect of overall risk management and can provide insight into risk tolerance.
+For example, consistently maintaining a significant level of cash relative to debt may indicate a conservative financial policy.

-Companies may use acquisitions to spur revenue growth, expand business lines, consolidate market positions, advance cost synergies or seek access to new technology.
+Many semiconductor companies have historically used acquisitions to spur revenue growth, expand business lines, consolidate market positions, advance cost synergies or seek access to new technology.

 We assess the issuer's desired capital structure or targeted credit profile, its history of prior actions, including its track record of risk and liquidity management, and its adherence to its commitments.
 Attention is paid to management's operating performance and use of cash flow through different phases of economic and industry cycles.
+For example, a company that consistently maintains cash in excess of debt would likely score higher on this factor, all else being equal.
 Also of interest is the way in which management responds to key events, such as changes in the credit markets and liquidity environment, legal actions, competitive challenges or regulatory pressures.
 Considerations include a company's public commitments in this area, its track record for adhering to commitments and our views on the ability of the company to achieve its targets.